-Roy Lichtenstein: History in the Making, 1948–1960 is the first major museum exhibition to investigate the early work of one of the most celebrated American artists of the twentieth century.
-It tells the overlooked story of Lichtenstein’s early career and establishes a deeper understanding of postwar American art.
+Co-organized by the Colby College Museum of Art and the Nasher Museum of Art at Duke University, Roy Lichtenstein: History in the Making, 1948–1960 is the first major museum exhibition to investigate the early work of one of the most celebrated American artists of the twentieth century.
+It tells the overlooked story of Lichtenstein’s formative years and establishes a deeper understanding of postwar American art.

 Roy Lichtenstein: History in the Making, 1948–1960 is co-organized by the Colby College Museum of Art and the Nasher Museum of Art at Duke University.
 Support for this exhibition and its national tour is provided by the Roy Lichtenstein Foundation.
 Additional catalogue support is provided by the Wyeth Foundation for American Art.